Gustavo Sánchez Martínez

-Gustavo Sánchez Martínez (born 3 May 1994, in Mexico City) is a Mexican competitive swimmer, born without left hand and both legs, who won four medals for Mexico at the 2012 Summer Paralympics.
+Gustavo Sánchez Martínez (born 3 May 1994) is a Mexican competitive swimmer, born without left hand and both legs, who won four medals for Mexico at the 2012 Summer Paralympics.
 He competed in five events, 50m freestyle (5th place), 100m freestyle (1st place), 200m freestyle (1st place), 150m medley (2nd place), 50m backstroke (3rd place).
 Gustavo became well known at World Championships in Eindhoven, Netherlands, 2010, where he won three bronze medals.
 His biggest rivals in the pools are David Smetanine from France and Richard Oribe from Spain.

 At the Rio 2016 Paralympic Games, his five swim finals resulted in no medals.